26 September 2019: Application window for second 2019-20 funding round closed.

 17 July 2019: 2019-20 first funding round projects announced - view funded projects lists.

-Youth Skills is one of seven programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
+Youth Skills is 1 of 7 programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
 Through a suite of targeted skills and training programs, Skilling Queenslanders for Work aims to improve the skills, employment opportunities and social inclusion of disadvantaged Queenslanders.

 Youth Skills offers customised training to support young people aged 15-24 years who are engaged with Youth Justice Services or Queensland Corrective Services to gain nationally recognised skills and vocational qualifications up to and including a certificate III level.

 In 2019–20, up to $1 million in funding will be available to community-based organisations to assist these young Queenslanders to gain a qualification and build skills that will maximise their local employment opportunities.

 For job seekers, the best way to find a current Skilling Queenslanders for Work project is by navigating a map.